 Service Animal - a Service Animal or Assistance Animal under Ohio Law, henceforth referred to as a Service Animal, is a dog individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 The work or tasks performed by a service animal must be directly related to the person's disability.
 Examples of tasks include but are not limited to: guiding individuals with impaired vision; alerting individuals who are hearing impaired to intruders or sounds; providing minimal protection or rescue work; pulling a wheelchair; or fetching dropped items.
 Dogs who only provide comfort or emotional support are not considered Service Animals.
 Other species of animals, whether wild or domestic, trained or untrained, are not considered service animals.
 Assistance Animals under ORC § 955.011, are defined as a guide dog that has been trained or is in training to assist a person who is blind, deaf or hearing impaired, or who is mobility impaired, including a person diagnosed with autism.
-The dog must have been trained by a nonprofit special agency.
+The dog must have been trained by a nonprofit special agency and be covered by the liability insurance provided by the nonprofit special agency.